-- 1. Fencing to exclude stock.
+- 1. Fencing to exclude stock,

+- 2. Exclusion or management of kangaroos or other native herbivores where causing harm to the native vegetation.

-- 2. Weed and pest control.
+- 3. Weed and pest control.

-- 3. Development of a management plan.
+- 4. Development of a management plan.

-- 4. Revegetation.
+- 5. Revegetation.

-- 5. Other ecological restoration activities, such as ecological burning.
+- 6. Other ecological restoration activities, such as ecological burning.

+- 7. Contractor fees associated with vegetation monitoring.

-Section 23A(2)(f and g) of the Act allows for the Minister to make a payment to a landowner as an incentive to enter into a Heritage Agreement.
+Section 23A(2)(f and g) of the Act allows for the Minister to make a payment to a land owner as an incentive to enter into a Heritage Agreement.
 The amount payable must not exceed the decrease in land value from entering the agreement (as determined by the Valuer-General).
 Incentive payments must be in accordance with guidelines to be developed.